 To be most effective, make your donations now.
 The end of 2021 could be the best time, for multiple reasons:

 1. Political campaigns – For candidates, “early money” is worth 4x that which is obtained later in the election cycle.
 Candidates running in 2022 need to raise money now to hire staff, build their infrastructure, plan budgets and implement research programs.
-Perhaps the worst approach is to donate in the last days of a campaign, when it’s almost impossible for the campaign to spend that money effectively.

 But who to support?
 Which of us has the time or resources to research the best choices?
 Fortunately, there are organizations that can come to your rescue by curating good places to donate.
 For instance,